PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 conditional reconciliation.
 Confirm whether its raw rewrite counter covers any cleanup and whether the existing positive guard is complete before changing that boundary.
 Commit and push only; do not create or update a pull request.

+## Post-Split fallback reconciliation characterization checkpoint

+`replace_unsupported_split_with_slice()` has one complete mutation predicate:
+`replaced_unsupported_split_with_slice`.
+The owner creates tensors and replaces operators only when that counter increments, and both tensor pruning and `LayoutState` synchronization are nested under `rewritten > 0`.
+A new no-op fixture proves that a zero result invokes neither maintenance path; a positive fixture proves that both paths execute exactly once.
+The lowerer's existing positive guard is therefore sound and must not be broadened or removed.

+The remaining evidence gap is the result of the guarded `_reconcile_static_tensor_shapes(model_ir)` call.
+A strict expected-failure architecture contract requires a stable two-key zero default and, on a positive Split rewrite, an assigned opt-in complete reconciliation result.
+The assignment must use `_post_split_fallback_static_shape_stats`, preserve the existing guard expression and order, and request `include_mutation_count=True`.

+Focused owner/orchestration characterization is `6 passed, 278 deselected, 1
+xfailed`.
+The broader sequential Split, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `432 passed, 1 xfailed in 26.37s`.
+Ruff and whitespace validation pass.

+At implementation, change only that result plumbing.
+Do not change the Split matcher, rewrite, raw result schema, pruning, GraphIndex updates, LayoutState sync, or conditional execution.
+Run Split fallback, static reconciliation, very-late orchestration, core, pass-efficiency, architecture, and TensorFlow import-blocking tests sequentially.
+Commit and push only; do not create or update a pull request.